TAP-GGC/NinjaTurtles/Documents/tutorial/CS FIRST/CS First Walkthrough.md

-## Accessing the Workshop File Through CS First
+## Accessing TAP Workshop Files Through CS First
 [//]: # (Feel free to adjust the file to suit your projects needs)

 ### Step 1.
 Download the [.sb3](/Code) files